syncfusion-content/wpf-docs/wpf/DataGrid/MVVM.md

 ## Button command binding to ViewModel

-You can load a `button` for the columns in the DataGrid by using [GridTemplateColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTemplateColumn.html).
-When loading the `buttons`, you can bind command in `ViewModel` by using `ElementName` binding.
+You can load a button for the columns in the DataGrid by using [GridTemplateColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridTemplateColumn.html).
+When loading the buttons, you can bind command in `ViewModel` by using `ElementName` binding.

 In the following example, `ViewModel` command receives the underlying data object as command parameter since the `DataContext` is binding as command parameter.